samumantha/github-jupyter-4-ds/content/slides.md

 ---

-# GitHub and reproducibility
+## Is sharing your work on GitHub making it reproducible?

 .center[
 <img src="img/slides/version_control_reproducibility.png"
 alt=""
-style="height: 250px;"/>
+style="height: 350px;"/>
 ]

-.quote[Is sharing your work on GitHub making it FAIR?]

-➡ Support yes, but **GitHub link is not persistent**!
-➡ Zenodo, ...
+➡ Only in combination with other steps! **Computing environment**: Conda, Pip, Poetry, ...; **Persistent identifier**: Zenodo, ...

 .footnote[Barker, M., Chue Hong, N.P., Katz, D.S. et al. Introducing the FAIR Principles for research software.
-Sci Data 9, 622 (2022). https://doi.org/10.1038/s41597-022-01710-x]
+Sci Data 9, 622 (2022). https://doi.org/10.1038/s41597-022-01710-x]'

+???

+You share your work, that is one of the steps!

 ---